-When I stopped, they shared their own experience with me.
+When I stopped, they shared their own Alzheimer's care experience with me.
 A similar experience.
 They gave me the smiles and encouragement.
 They answered my questions.
-But mostly, listened.

 I often wonder what it would have been like if they hadn't stopped what they were doing, listened and encouraged me for 45 minutes.

-Once the medicine kicked in, I was a different person.
+Every time the suupport medicine kicked in, I was a different person.
 I didn't have my tail between my legs, I was ready to deal with the situation.
 I really felt the energy.

 It never stops amazing me how one Alzheimer's caregiver can give another Alzheimer's caregiver encouragement, energy, and the strength to carry on.

-I wrote previously about how I believe there is no substitute for the love and care of an Alzheimer's caregiver.
+I believe that there is no substitute for the love and care of an Alzheimer's caregiver.

 And someone, who can provide you with the strength to carry on.

 For me, while I was caring and now the Alzheimer's Reading Room was the most effective support group in the World.
 It is the largest blog of its kind.

 I strongly recommend that you find a support group near you.
 If you can't get out, find a good place online.

 Or, join us here.
 We understand.
 We know how you might be feeling.